Sisu: Road to Revenge: Cast

+The cast also includes Tommi Korpela as the leader of the Finnish men who help Aatami rebuild his home, Kaspar Velberg as a Russian fighter pilot, and Pääru Oja as a militsiya officer.
+Dog actor Simba portrays Ukko.

 Production

 In an interview with the Finnish News Agency in March 2023, Helander expressed interest in a sequel to Sisu if the film proved successful at the American box office.
 In another interview in May 2023, Helander stated, "I have an idea of what would happen next...Maybe somebody needs [Aatami Korpi's] skills again but let's see."
 Helander has later said that the idea for the sequel's plot came about while he was renovating his apartment.
 In December 2023, Jorma Tommila also expressed interest in returning as protagonist Aatami Korpi for a sequel.
 That same month, Helander confirmed that he would return as director for the sequel, with the Finnish Film Foundation initially granting financial support of €50,000.
 Later, the amount of support increased to €1 million and the budget for the entire film was announced at around €11 million, making it one of the most expensive Finnish films.

 In March 2024, it was announced that filming of the sequel would begin in late summer and it was estimated that the film would premiere in less than two years.
+The film was shot almost entirely in Estonia (which depicts Soviet-occupied Karelia in the film) while there was only one day of filming in Finland.
+Filming took place in both eastern and central Estonia in Rapla County and on the western coast of Estonia in Lääne County.
+The Baltic Klints, Estonia's limestone cliffs, were also among the filming locations.

-Filming for the sequel was completed in late 2024.
-According to Helander, tone of the film drew on references to Indiana Jones, James Bond, and Buster Keaton's films.
+According to Helander, the tone of the film drew on references to Indiana Jones, James Bond, and Buster Keaton's films.
 Tommila has stated that the role was physically demanding for his age, but he was able to endure it by applying the lessons he had learned from theatre director Jouko Turkka (1942–2016).
 In April 2025, it was revealed that Sony Pictures' Screen Gems had replaced Lionsgate as the domestic distributor to the sequel after its sister company Stage 6 Films opted to retain worldwide rights outside Finland, with Stephen Lang and Richard Brake joining the cast.
 The film is scheduled for a theatrical release in the United States on November 21, 2025.
 The film's Red Band Trailer was released on August 27, 2025.